-How to apply for a Bank of Ireland credit card
+How do I apply for a Bank of Ireland credit card?

-There are three ways to apply for a credit card with Bank of Ireland: online, via a phone call or in-person at a branch.
-You’ll need to live in the Republic of Ireland and qualify for any age or study requirements.
+You’ll need to live in the Republic of Ireland and qualify for any age or study requirements

 Once you’ve applied, you can track the status of your application via Bank of Ireland’s website.
 You just need your Application Reference Number, which gets sent to you via SMS and is shown when you completed your application online.
 If you’re struggling to use Bank of Ireland’s tracker, you can call a credit card advisor on 1890 365 100.